 Editors Reads Verdict

-Two centuries after publication, Austen's most beloved novel remains astonishingly alive — witty, psychologically acute, and quietly devastating in its portrait of women's limited choices.
+Two centuries on, Pride and Prejudice remains astonishingly alive — witty, psychologically acute, and quietly devastating in its portrait of women's constrained choices.
 Elizabeth Bennet is one of literature's great protagonists, and her verbal sparring with Darcy never loses its electricity.

 What We Loved

-- Austen's irony is among the sharpest and most pleasurable in English literature
+- Austen's irony is among the sharpest and most pleasurable in all English literature

 - Elizabeth Bennet is a genuinely modern heroine — intelligent, principled, and funny

-- The Darcy-Elizabeth dynamic remains a template for romantic tension done right
+- The Darcy–Elizabeth dynamic remains the template for romantic tension done right

 Minor Drawbacks